-- (1) Prior to the acquisition of the APL Group, the Company operated a comminution pilot plant at a pre-commercial scale.
+(1) Prior to the acquisition of the APL Group, the Company operated a comminution pilot plant at a pre-commercial scale.
 Due to weather constraints, the operation of the pilot plant was seasonal, and for 2021 the pilot plant closed for the winter in November 2021.
-Subsequent to April 30, 2022, the comminution plant was integrated into the APL Group's operations. - (2) As discussed in Note 7, on March 8, 2022, the Company received 300,000 share purchase warrants for ZS2 shares in exchange for the provision of consulting services to ZS2.
-These consulting services were comprised of the Company providing research and development support for the development of concrete materials.
-The fair value of these share purchase warrants was estimated to be \$348,000.
-The CEO of ZS2 is a director of the Company.
+By July 2022, the Company had integrated the comminution plant into the APL Group's operations.

-24. SUPPLEMENTAL CASH FLOW INFORMATION
+23. SUPPLEMENTAL CASH FLOW INFORMATION

-The following non-cash payments were made by the Company during the fiscal years ended April 30, 2022 and 2021:
+The following non-cash payments were made by the Company during the six-month period ended October 31, 2022, and 2021: